 Let’s empower each other to focus on the inner and outer beauty of our children no matter the color of their skin!

 My baby is 4 months old.
 At birth, she had a fair color but within 2 months her color is now dark.
 Why has my baby’s skin color changed so much and is there anything I can do to make her fair again?

 What a beautiful baby girl you have!
 Congratulations!

 Regarding her skin color, it is completely normal that she has become darker with age.
 Most babies are relatively fair, even pink when newborn, but depending on race and genes, the baby’s skin then changes during the first year to its real color.
 So there is no need to worry at all!

-I would guess, since you are from India, that you are affected by the ideal that fair is in some way better than dark.
-The best you can do is to try to ignore these old traditions that say absolutely nothing about the qualities of your daughter.
+I would guess since you are from India, that you are affected by the idea that fair is in some way better than dark.
+The best you can do is try to ignore these old traditions that say absolutely nothing about the qualities of your daughter.
 Our children need us to love them just the way they are; not wishing for them to be something else.

-The way a baby’s skin color develops over time is the following:
+The way a baby’s skin color develops over time is as follows.

-- After a day or two, the purple becomes more pink, due to blood vessels being visible through the newborn baby’s very thin skin.
+After a day or two, the purple becomes pinker , due to blood vessels being visible through the newborn baby’s very thin skin.